top of page

 According to the Low Milk Supply Foundation, up to 15% of lactating parents experience chronic low milk supply.
 In fact, low milk supply is a common reason for weaning earlier than desired.
 If you are experiencing low milk supply and not ready to wean, you are not alone and there is help available!

 Low milk supply can happen for a variety of reasons.
 Some things you have control over, some things you do not.
-Practices that promote optimum supply include allowing breastfeeding whenever your baby desires at least 8 times in 24 hours, delaying pacifier use until lactation is well established and not limiting time at the breast or going too long between feeds.
+Practices that promote optimum supply include allowing breastfeeding whenever your baby desires at least 8 times in 24 hours, breastfeeding at night, skin to skin and snuggle time, delaying pacifier use until lactation is well established and not limiting time at the breast or going too long between feeds.
 But what if you are doing “everything right” and you still aren’t making enough to meet your baby’s needs?

 ✓ Hassle-free Telehealth appointments with a Nurse Practitioner/IBCLC